ciscoheat/dataclass/README.md

 ## Updating and validating for the web

-When handling browser form input, it could be tempting to make a `Dataclass` for the form, but for every keystroke or click the model will mutate, so it's more convenient to make a simpler data structure for the form:
+When handling browser form input, it could be tempting to make a `DataClass` for the form, but for every keystroke or click the model will mutate, so it's more convenient to make a simpler data structure for the form:

 ```haxe
 @:publicFields @:structInit private class Form {